Eugenics in Japan: After 1945

 The law also allowed for abortion for pregnancies in the cases of rape, leprosy, hereditarily-transmitted disease, or if the physician determined that the fetus would not be viable outside of the womb.
 Again, the consent of the woman and her spouse were not necessary.
 Birth control guidance and implementation was restricted to doctors, nurses and professional midwives accredited by the Prefectural government.
 The law was also amended in May 1949 to allow abortions for economic reasons at the sole discretion of the doctor, which in effect fully legalized abortion in Japan.

-Despite the unambiguous wording of the law, the law was used by local authorities as justification for measures enforcing forced sterilization and abortions upon people with certain genetic disorders, as well as leprosy, as well as an excuse for legalized discrimination against people with physical and mental handicaps.
-Between 1948 and 1996, about 16,500 women were forcibly sterilized in Japan.
+After 1950, more than one million abortions each year were performed in Japan.

+Forced sterilizations peaked at the end of the 1950s, reaching over 1,000 a year, and declined after that - by the 1980s they were only performed very rarely.
+In total, about 25,000 people, mostly women or girls as young as nine or ten years old, were forcibly sterilized between 1948 and 1996.
+Of those, about 16,500 did not consent to the procedure.

 Abolition of eugenics laws

 Laws that decreed compulsory sterilization of the disabled were abolished with the approval of the Mother's Body Protection Law (母体保護法) on 18 June 1996.
-Victims are to be paid a compensation in 2019.
-Around 16,500 people were operated on without consent and 8000 more gave their consent, probably under duress.
+In 2019, the National Diet passed a law granting ¥3.2 million in compensation to each person who underwent forced sterilization under the old law.
+Around 16,500 people were operated on without consent and 8,000 more gave their consent, with at least some likely being under duress.

+Some of those impacted by the old law sued the government for higher levels of compensation than offered by the 2019 law.
+In July 2024, the Supreme Court of Japan ruled that the Eugenic Protection Law passed in 1948 was unconstitutional, and eliminated the 20-year statute of limitations for those affected by the law.
+The court ordered that the government should pay damages and that included Yumi Suzuki for her forced sterilisation.

+Later that month, Japanese Prime Minister Fumio Kishida formally apologized to 130 victims of forced sterilization under the Eugenics Protection Law passed in 1948, and approved compensation measures for at least 25,000 affected victims or their relatives.